-The controlled entities in the Level 2 Group include BNZ and other financial entities (e.g. finance companies and leasing companies).
+The controlled entities in the Level 2 Group include BNZ and other financial entities (e.g. broking, wealth advisory and leasing companies).

-Wealth management and life insurance activities are excluded from the calculation of RWA and the related controlled entities are deconsolidated from the Level 2 Group for the purposes of calculating capital adequacy.
-Capital adequacy deductions are applied to the investments in, and profits of, these activities.
-National Wealth Management Holdings Limited (NWMH) has not been treated as part of the Level 2 Group for the purposes of this report.
+Superannuation, funds management and certain other activities are excluded from the calculation of RWA and the related controlled entities are deconsolidated from the Level 2 Group for the purposes of calculating capital adequacy.

+From 1 April 2017, National Wealth Management Holdings Limited (NWMH) has been included as part of the Level 2 Group.